Classrooms at schools of all types are filling up across the nation this week, as students once again return for another year of classes.

 As students prepare for another year of learning, retailers slashing prices on the tools and toys that students will need to get through another school year.

-To help guide your back to school purchases, VR World and Bright Side of News contributors have put together a back to school guide for 2014 to help you buy the top tablets, smartphones, dorm room TVs, premium notebooks, low cost notebooks, and gaming systems for your 2014 back to school shopping.
+To help guide your back to school purchases, VR World and Bright Side of News contributors have put together a back to school guide for 2014 to help you buy the top tablets, smartphones, dorm room TVs, premium notebooks, low cost notebooks, and game consoles for your 2014 back to school shopping.